 The programme will be subject to variables such as weather and the abilities of the group and changes may also be made to take account of lambing, deer stalking, etc. Any such alterations will always take into account the need to maintain the overall character of the holiday.

 By train from Glasgow to Beasdale along the West Highland Railway Line, voted as one of the most scenic in the world.
 The ride takes us along the shores of Loch Long and Loch Lomond, across Rannoch Moor, stopping at Corrour, one of the most remote stations in Britain, only accessible by train and by Land Rover track.

 The journey continues past Britain’s highest mountain Ben Nevis to Fort William.
 From Fort William the line hugs bank of Loch Eil before crossing the iconic Glenfinnan Viaduct at the head of Loch Shiel, immortalised by the Harry Potter films.

-We will get off the train at Beasdale station, where the train only stops on request.
-Arisaig House, our accommodation for the first 3 nights, is a short drive from the station.
+We will get off the train at Glenfinnan station.
+Glenfinnan House Hotel, our accommodation for the first 3 nights, is a short drive from the station.